 Sleepers usually snore when the soft tissues of the neck and back of the throat collapse or narrow and block their airway.
 As you try to breathe, these tissues vibrate, which makes the vibratory noise we know as snoring.
 People snore because of many other issues besides sleep apnea: enlarged tonsils, a deviated septum, an enlarged uvula, congestion, weight gain, or drinking alcohol right before sleep.

 The difference with the kind of snoring associated with sleep apnea is that the snoring is also accompanied by stretches during which you stop breathing because your airway is blocked, as with obstructive sleep apnea, or when your brain fails to instruct your body to breathe, as with central sleep apnea.
-Such pauses may be followed by gasping, choking, snorting, or otherwise struggling for air.
+Such pauses may be followed by gasping, choking, snorting, or struggling for air.

 2. Dry Mouth

-Dry mouth sounds like a nuisance, but it also can be linked to issues with gum disease, cavities, anxiety, and a decreased sense of taste, which in some cases can lead to a decreased quality of nutrition.
+Dry mouth sounds like a nuisance, but it also can be linked to gum disease, cavities, anxiety, and a decreased sense of taste, which in some cases can lead to a decreased quality of nutrition.

 3. Excessive Daytime Sleepiness